imrancse190/Flask-Assignment/README.md

 ```

 ### Get User Details

-- Any user can get his only own information.
-- An Admin can get his also other user means role="USER" information.
+Any user can get his own information.
+An Admin can get his and other users' information.

 **GET** `/api/user/<username>`